 (Public Relations/Membership Chair)

-Former GATE Teacher, K-12 GATE Coordinator, and Principal in Riverside USD..
-Twice CAG President and twice CAG Secretary, plus Joshua Tree Representative.
-Presently on California Foundation for Gifted Education Advisory Board, CAG Board Member, UC Riverside Extension Instructor for the GATE Certificate Program, Member of Greater Riverside Chambers of Commerce Business/Education Council and Chair of the Annual Riverside College and Career Fair.
-Presenter at California Association for the Gifted, National Association for Gifted Children, and World Council for Gifted Education Conferences.
+Dana is a former GATE Teacher, K-12 GATE Coordinator. and Principal in Riverside USD.
+She has served twice as CAG President and twice as CAG Secretary, in addition to being the Joshua Tree Education Representative.
+She is presently Chair of the California Foundation for Gifted Education, a CAG Board Member, (partial) UC Riverside Extension Instructor for the GATE Certificate Program, a member of Greater Riverside Chambers of Commerce Business/Education Council, and Chair of the Annual Riverside College and Career Fair.
+She presents at the California Association for the Gifted, National Association for Gifted Children, and World Council for Gifted Education Conferences.

 Kathy has been a middle school teacher for the past twenty-two years in Rincon Valley Union School District in Santa Rosa.
 She has been involved in gifted education for seventeen of those years, including time as site GATE mentor teacher, GATE Identification Committee member, CAG board member (Educator Representative for four years, and currently, Membership Chair), and now, GATE Coordinator and Consulting Teacher with Rincon Valley.
 She earned her Master of Education in Curriculum and Instruction, with a focus on Educational Technology at Sonoma State.
 Her thesis focused on Higher-Level Thinking within the Student-Centered Classroom.
 When not working to help teachers meet the academic needs of their gifted students, she enjoys reading, being outside, and spending time with her grandchildren.